-The schedule and activities will depend somewhat on weather and other unforeseen circumstances, but the itinerary will look something like the following:
+The schedule and activities is dependent on weather and other unforeseen circumstances, but the planned itinerary is as follows:

 Aug.
-28-30 Orientation at Lake Itasca State Park (headwaters of the Mississippi River) introduction to course topics, basics of canoeing and water safety, introduction to sustainability, Native American perspectives on the environment, and environmental justice (traveling by van to and from the park from the Twin Cities).
+28-30 Orientation at Lake Itasca State Park (headwaters of the Mississippi River) introduction to course topics, basics of canoeing and water safety, introduction to sustainability, Native American perspectives on the environment, and environmental justice (traveling by van to and from the State Park from the Twin Cities).

 Sept.
-1 Launch and Celebration in Minneapolis (Pike Island confluence of Mississippi and Minnesota Rivers) in Voyageur canoes with Wilderness Inquiry guides.
+1 Launch and Celebration at Harriet Island in St. Paul starting at 8:00am with the expedition departing in voyageur canoes at 9:30.
 Local musicians and community leaders, and send-off with Augsburg College and Twin Cities community.

 Sept.
-4 Red Wing, MN: town hall meetings and discussion of riverfront developments and meet with Lake Pepin Legacy Alliance.
+4 Red Wing, MN: town hall meetings and discussion of riverfront developments and meeting with Lake Pepin Legacy Alliance.

 Oct.
-1: Quad Cities and meeting with Living Lands and Waters; meetings with local farmers; field lab with Prof. Reuben Heine, Geography Dept. at Augustana College.
+7-10 Quad Cities: meeting with Living Lands and Waters; meetings with local farmers; field lab with Prof. Reuben Heine, Geography Dept. at Augustana College.

 Nov.
-5-8: St. Louis (680 miles of paddling from the Twin Cities), layover with study of trade, urban economics, environmental justice, and the city’s relationship to the river.
+2-6 St. Louis: 680 miles of paddling from the Twin Cities), layover with study of trade, urban economics, environmental justice, and the city’s relationship to the river.
 Possibly making it to Cairo, IL (confluence with the Ohio) if weather permits.

 Nov.
-10-11: Memphis, TN, Music, history, and food; meet with researchers from the Mississippi River Project at the University of Memphis
+7-9 Memphis: Music, history, and food; meet with researchers from the Mississippi River Project at the University of Memphis

 Nov.
 21 Transit by van to Atchafalaya River and Old River Control Structure; discussion of U.S. Army Corps of Engineers flood and river control efforts